Optimized Minimal 3D Gaussian Splatting: Experiment

+Following the previous works, we evaluated our approach on three real-world datasets, Mip-NeRF 360~\cite{mip360}, Tanks\&Temples~\cite{tnt}, and Deep Blending~\cite{db}.
+Our model is implemented upon Mini-Splatting~\cite{msv1}, one of the methods achieving high performance with a small number of Gaussians.
+We have conducted simple post-processings after training: 1) Applying 16-bit quantization to the position and compressing with G-PCC~\cite{gpcc}.
+2) Huffman encoding~\cite{huffman} to SVQ indices.
+3) Storing all the components into a single file with LZMA~\cite{lzma} compression.
 We provide five OMG variants (XS, X, M, L, XL), adjusting storage requirements.
 The only factor controlling the storage is the CDF-based threshold value \(\tau\) of Gaussian importance, which is set to 0.96, 0.98, 0.99, 0.999, and 0.9999 for each variant, respectively.
 Further implementation details are provided in the supplementary materials.

-\subsection{Performance Evaluation}
+\subsection{Performance evaluation}

-\textbf{Compression performance. }\cref{tab:mip,tab:tntdb} compare the performance of OMG against various baseline methods on the Mip-NeRF 360, Tanks \& Temples, and DeepBlending datasets.
+\textbf{Compression performance. }\Cref{tab:mip,tab:tntdb} compare the performance of OMG against various baseline methods on the Mip-NeRF 360, Tanks \& Temples, and DeepBlending datasets.
 OMG consistently shows the smallest storage requirements while maintaining high performance across all datasets, achieving state-of-the-art (SOTA) results.
 Notably, on the Mip-NeRF 360 dataset, OMG-XS achieves nearly a 50\% reduction in storage compared to the small variant of LocoGS~\cite{locogs}, the previous SOTA compression method, while retaining PSNR and SSIM.
 With over 30\% reduced storage, OMG-M outperforms LocoGS-S in all quality metrics.
 Moreover, OMG-XL surpasses LocoGS-L in all metrics, even though requiring less storage than LocoGS-S.

-The qualitative results presented in \cref{fig:qual} also demonstrate the strong performance of OMG.
+The qualitative results presented in \Cref{fig:qual} also demonstrate the strong performance of OMG.
 Despite achieving over 100× compression compared to 3DGS, OMG maintains comparable visual quality.
 Especially, in the \textit{bicycle} scene, OMG-XS achieves over 300× compression relative to 3DGS while accurately reconstructing details that 3DGS fails to represent, resulting in a blurry area (highlighted in red) in its rendering.
-This superiority can be attributed to the blur split technique of our baseline model, mini-splatting~\cite{msv1}.
-Despite reducing the number of Gaussians by an additional 20\% compared to mini-splatting, OMG-XS retains high visual fidelity, demonstrating its effectiveness in extreme compression scenarios.
+This superiority can be attributed to the blur split technique of our baseline model, Mini-Splatting~\cite{msv1}.
+Despite reducing the number of Gaussians by an additional 20\% compared to Mini-Splatting (\Cref{tab:eff}), OMG-XS retains high visual fidelity, demonstrating its effectiveness in extreme compression scenarios.